-We observed a surprising relationship between revenue growth and mortality: while the fastest-shrinking companies are most likely to perish, they are closely followed by the fastest growers.8 Notes: 8 This correlation holds true across the entire period of analysis and remains significant even when controlling for factors such as age, size, industry, and profitability.
-That is, accelerated growth correlates with shorter life spans, whereas companies with more moderate growth face the lowest risk.
+We observed a surprising relationship between revenue growth and mortality: while the fastest-shrinking companies are most likely to perish, they are closely followed by the fastest growers.

 In theory, decreasing life spans coupled with such a growth-exit relationship could merely indicate an acceleration in the corporate value-generation cycle.
 That is, companies might simply be achieving their full potential in less time.

 A closer look at the data, however, reveals that the contraction of corporate life spans, on average, diminishes long-term value creation.
 Over the period of our analysis, the average cumulative profits of public companies declined at an even sharper rate than corporate life spans.
 Across cohorts, companies that died younger tended to generate lower lifetime EBIT.
 Longer-lived companies thus appear to create more value than fast-growing, short-lived ones.